-A. To improve public transport, particularly to Bradford city centre, to enhance the ease of movement and improve access to jobs within the City particularly for disadvantaged communities.

-B. To support the regeneration of Bradford city centre to deliver enhancements to the public realm, new central business district, improvements to railway stations and maximise the potential of heritage assets.
+- A. To improve public transport, particularly to Bradford City Centre, to enhance the ease of movement and improve access to jobs within the City particularly for disadvantaged communities. - B. To support the regeneration of Bradford City Centre to deliver enhancements to the public realm, new central business district, improvements to railway stations and maximise the potential of heritage assets.

+SECTION 4.1 Sub Area Policies:

+The Regional City of Bradford including Shipley and Lower Baildon
-C. To provide infrastructure to support site assembly, manage flood risk, and improve access to Bradford city centre, Shipley town centre as part of regeneration initiatives on the Shipley and Canal Road Corridor including development of a Shipley Eastern Relief Road.

-D. To take advantage of the close proximity of the City Centre's of Bradford and Leeds and deliver renewal of existing peripheral communities, training programmes and support site assembly including improvements to the quality and capacity of public transport, in particular with Airedale, Kirklees and Leeds.

-E. To support a local a sustainable urban extension in SE Bradford at Holme Wood through development site assembly, improvements to the quality and capacity of public transport through application of the accessibility standards including improved highway infrastructure and enhancement of the landscape setting and its role for recreation.

-F. Towards additional strategic highway and rail improvements as identified in the Infrastructure Plan.

-G. To support the development and extension of high speed broadband especially in rural and other less accessible areas.
+- C. To provide infrastructure to support site assembly, manage flood risk, and improve access to Bradford City Centre, Shipley town centre as part of regeneration initiatives on the Shipley and Canal Road Corridor including development of a Shipley Eastern Relief Road. - D. To take advantage of the close proximity of the City Centre's of Bradford and Leeds and deliver renewal of existing peripheral communities, training programmes and support site assembly including improvements to the quality and capacity of public transport, in particular with Airedale, Kirklees and Leeds. - E. To support a local and sustainable urban extension in SE Bradford at Holme Wood through development site assembly, improvements to the quality and capacity of public transport through application of the accessibility standards including improved highway infrastructure and enhancement of the landscape setting and its role for recreation. - F. Towards additional strategic highway and rail improvements as identified in the Infrastructure Plan. - G. To support the development and extension of high speed broadband especially in rural and other less accessible areas.

-80 Local Plan for the Bradford District Core Strategy Development Plan Document Publication Draft